Research in Practice Frequently Asked Questions

 When you go on your internship will depend on a number of factors.
 It will be different for every South Coast DTP student.

-Is the internship mandatory?
+Is the placement mandatory?

-The ESRC have funded this part of your South Coast DTP programme, if you don’t go on the internship then that period of funding (3 months or part time equivalent) will be withdrawn by the ESRC.
+The ESRC have funded this part of your South Coast DTP programme, if you don’t go on the placement then that period of funding (3 months or part time equivalent) will be withdrawn by the ESRC.

-The ESRC have funded this part of your South Coast DTP programme, if you don’t go on the internship then that period of funding (3 months or part time equivalent) will be withdrawn by the ESRC.
+The ESRC have funded this part of your South Coast DTP programme, if you don’t go on the placement then that period of funding (3 months or part time equivalent) will be withdrawn by the ESRC.

-Can I go on an internship overseas?
+Can I go on a placement overseas?

 What does host organisation mean?